Mortgage 101: A Lesson from the Corpus Christi Movers

 Gather necessary documents.
 When you apply for a mortgage, you’ll need several documents in tow.
 Documents that verify proof of employment, asset deeds (such as car titles) and liabilities like existing loans, credit card debt, and so on will all need to be with you at your application appointment.
 You want as much documentation as you can provide to prove your case and your reliability.
 Get preapproved—it will give you an estimated approval amount so you can begin property shopping with an accurate number in mind.

 In the application process, be sure to get a rate lock—an essential part of today’s mortgage industry when rates are at historically low prices.
-This will protect your loan from rising mortgage rates and guarantees you a specific interest rate and mortgage terms for a clearly stated period of time.
+This will protect your loan from rising mortgage rates and locks you into a specific interest rate and mortgage terms for a clearly stated period of time.
 The best way to approach this is by locking in as many elements of the mortgage as you can—from interest, to points, for as long as you can without being prohibitive.